"She dropped his Muslim name for Peter": How Rufai's mother once saved his life

-Why Rufai’s Mother Once Saved His Life: “She Dropped His Muslim Name for Peter"
+How Peter Rufai’s Mother Once Saved His Life: “She Dropped His Muslim Name"

 - Peter Rufai passed away at the age of 61, and football lovers have continued to pay tribute to the legendary goalkeeper